bosun-monitor/bosun/docs/usage.md

 <p>When working on a template it is good to set the <span class="docFromLabel">From</span> time to a fixed date.
 That way when expressions are rerun they will likely hit Bosun's query cache and things will be faster.</p>
 </div>

-The <span class="docFromLabel">Email</span> field at <a href="/usage#rule-editor-image" class="image-number">④</a> makes it so when an alert is tested, the rendered template is email to the address specified in the field.
+The <span class="docFromLabel">Email</span> field at <a href="/usage#rule-editor-image" class="image-number">④</a> makes it so when an alert is tested, the rendered template is emailed to the address specified in the field.
 This is so you can check for any differences between what you see in the <span class="docFromLabel">Template</span> tab.

 Setting both <span class="docFromLabel">From</span> and <span class="docFromLabel">To</span> enables testing multiple iterations of the selected alert over time.
 The number of iterations depends on the setting to the two linked fields <span class="docFromLabel">Intervals</span> and <span class="docFromLabel">Step Duration</span> at <a href="/usage#rule-editor-image" class="image-number">③</a>.
 Changing one changes the other.
 Intervals will be the number of runs to do even spaced out over the duration of <span class="docFromLabel">From</span> to <span class="docFromLabel">To</span> and <span class="docFromLabel">Step Duration</span> is how much time in minutes should be between intervals.
 Doing a test over time will populate the <span class="docFromLabel">Timeline</span> tab <a href="/usage#rule-editor-image" class="image-number">⑤</a> which draws a clickable graphic of severity states for each item in the set: